B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/Screens.md

 ## UI + Input

 The screens all extends the LibGDX class ScreenAdapter for easy method overrides.
-Rendering takes place using one or two viewports and orthographic cameras, both from LibGDX.
+Rendering takes place using one or two viewports and [orthographic cameras](https://libgdx.com/wiki/graphics/2d/orthographic-camera)
+, both from LibGDX.
 We use Scene2D for our UI with a adjusted default skin from the [SkinComposer Tool](https://libgdx.com/wiki/tools/skin-composer).
 All used graphics are combined in one `TextureAtlas` for efficient storage and access.